TBarasch/fm_rtfs/README.md

 When its done, a new folder named `Converted_CSV` will be created - if it doesnt already exist, in which the csv files will be saved.

+### Preprocessing:

+1. Hight and Weight: Remove the units (i.e 'cm'/'lb' etc') from the column values and appended to the column name
+2. Salary: remove the currency symbol from column values and append to column name, then remove
+3. Transfer Value: Remove the currency denotion,